Go allocation probe

 type NameOff int32

-Well, we can't run resolveNameOff inside bpftrace, so let's just grab the NameOff and figure the rest out later.
+Well, I can't run resolveNameOff inside bpftrace, so let's just grab the NameOff and figure the rest out later.

 uprobe:/home/jamie/go-perf-probe/main:runtime.mallocgc {